JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/code_formatting.md

   Use the `codeStyleSettings` property of the `FormattingContext` to retrieve the settings which in turn provide access to custom settings through `getCustomSettings()`.
   These are commonly passed along and will be used to determine the correct amount of whitespace for indentations, wraps, etc. when building the tree of formatting blocks.
 * Create an instance of [`SpacingBuilder`](%gh-ic%/platform/code-style-api/src/com/intellij/formatting/SpacingBuilder.java) using the formatting settings.
-* Using the settings, the spacing builder, and the PSI node from the formatting context, build the root `Block` that covers the whole file.
+* Build the root `Block` that covers the whole file using the settings, the spacing builder, and the PSI node from the formatting context.
 * The root `Block` needs all required information for building its subblocks recursively and is used in the `FormattingModel` returned from `createModel()`

-Plugin authors don't implement `FormattingModel` themselves but instead use concrete implementations provided by the IntelliJ Platform.
+The IntelliJ Platform already provides concrete implementations of `FormattingModel` that should be used instead of implementing a custom one.
-Formatters for custom (programming) languages are usually built so that it mirrors the PSI structure of the file.
+Formatters for custom (programming) languages are usually built so that they mirror the PSI structure of the file.
 Although not required, this approach is reasonable when thinking about, for example, Java code where the top-level formatting block covers the entire file, its children cover individual classes, blocks on the next level cover methods inside classes, and so on.
-For these cases, plugin authors can create a [`PsiBasedFormattingModel`](%gh-ic%/platform/code-style-impl/src/com/intellij/psi/formatter/PsiBasedFormattingModel.java) by using
+For these cases, plugins should create a [`PsiBasedFormattingModel`](%gh-ic%/platform/code-style-impl/src/com/intellij/psi/formatter/PsiBasedFormattingModel.java) by using
 [`FormattingModelProvider.createFormattingModelForPsiFile()`](%gh-ic%/platform/code-style-api/src/com/intellij/formatting/FormattingModelProvider.java).

 Another implementation of `FormattingModel` is [`DocumentBasedFormattingModel`](%gh-ic%/platform/code-style-impl/src/com/intellij/psi/formatter/DocumentBasedFormattingModel.java).
-However, for most use cases the `PsiBasedFormattingModel` should cover the requirements of plugin authors.
+However, in most cases, the `PsiBasedFormattingModel` should meet the requirements of custom language plugins.

 ### Building the `Block` Tree

-Plugin authors don't need to implement `Block` themselves.
-Instead, `AbstractBlock` can be used as a base class which provides useful default implementations.
+Instead of implementing the `Block` interface, [`AbstractBlock`](%gh-ic%/platform/code-style-impl/src/com/intellij/psi/formatter/common/AbstractBlock.java) should be used as a base class which provides useful default implementations.
 Although the block implementation of a plugin is specific to the custom language, for the implementation of `AbstractBlock` some general remarks can be given.
 It is common to store an instance of the `SpacingBuilder` which can directly be used when implementing the `getSpacing()` method by calling the `getSpacing()` method of the `SpacingBuilder`.

 Much of the work when implementing `AbstractBlock` goes into implementing `buildChildren()` that calculates blocks for the children of the current block's AST node.
-Authors can use `getNode().getChildren()` to retrieve the AST node's children of the current block.
-For each child that is not whitespace, it builds a subblock which is then added to the list of subblocks.
+Use `getNode().getChildren()` to retrieve the AST node's children of the current block, and or each child that is not whitespace, build a subblock which is then added to the list of subblocks.
-Building the subblock highly depends on the specific language.
-In general, however, the code for determining the correct `Alignment`, `Indent` and `Wrap` of a block inspects `IElementType`, checks if the node is in a specific `TokenSet` or asserts other properties.
+While the exact method of building a subblock highly depends on the specific language, in general, the code for determining the correct `Alignment`, `Indent` and `Wrap` of a block inspects `IElementType`, checks if the node is in a specific `TokenSet` or asserts other properties.

 The other two more intricate methods that need to be implemented are `getChildAttributes()` and `isIncomplete()`.